How To Rebuild Fallen Arches

 There are two types of connective tissue:

-• Tendons – Tendons connect muscle to bone, helping to move the bone while also preserving the original structure.
+• Tendons – Tendons connect muscle to bone, helping to move the bone while also preserving its original structure.
 In the feet, two of the largest tendons are the posterior tibial tendon, which connects the calf muscle to the arch of the foot, and the Achilles tendon, which connects the muscles in the back of the calf to the heel bone.

 • Ligaments – Ligaments attach bones to other bones and help keep the entire skeletal structure stable.
 In the feet, the largest ligament is the plantar fascia, which is a band that stretches from your heel to the front of your foot, providing support for your foot’s arch.